skellis46/slipbox/artistic research and ecosystems.md

 On what basis then am I able to do the scholarly work of that framing?
 I propose three principles for framing artworks as research via the research narrative:

-**1. Sustain the nature of the artwork**
+*1. Sustain the nature of the artwork*

-The artwork is a phenomenon designed to be experinced as art, and the narrative is not designed to somehow explain the artwork through framing it as research.
+The artwork is a phenomenon designed to be experienced as art, and the narrative is not designed to somehow explain the artwork through framing it as research.
 It is axiomatic that the artwork and the research are not equivalent.
-The principle also acknowledges that what the artwork is _about_ may not be relevant to its researchfulness.
+The principle also acknowledges that what the artwork is _about_ -- its themes -- may not be relevant to its researchfulness.

-**2. Direct attention to research components that are able to be perceived in the artwork**
+*2. Direct attention to research components that are able to be perceived in the artwork*

 The claims one makes about the researchful aspects of an artwork must be able to be perceived in the artwork (or the materials presented that represent the artwork), and be available for "sustained and verifiable peer review".[@haseman-2007-tightrope p.7] We cannot make claims based on things that require other people to imagine or guess they are present, or expect others (our peers) to simply agree with us, else there are no limits to the claims we will make.
 This principle is not to diminish the vitality and importance of the unfinished thinking and open-ended poetic possibilities of the artwork or indeed the possibility and value of using experimental written forms to frame the research.

-**3. Serve dialogues in the community of practice**
+*3. Serve dialogues in the community of practice*

 The practice research exists in a community of practice (or field) that is identified carefully.
-The research's role is to be directly engaged in dialogues that are important, nascent or debatable in that community.
+The research's role is to be directly engaged in dialogues that are nascent, important or debatable in that community.
 The framing helps communicate the practice research's contribution; that is, how it serves the needs and interests of the community of practice.
 The research might serve different communities differently.
 It is possible -- but very unusual in my experience -- that the practice research might be in true dialogue with theoretical and/or philosophical discourses.
 By "true dialogue" I mean to distinguish practice research that merely cites or uses philosophical discourses principally as a strategy of validation.
 I discuss this further in _Research bubbles_ on p.xx.

 ### Deploying principles for the case-study (how to decide)

 What do these principles mean for _Children of the Soil_ as an artifact of research and as a case-study for this writing?

 Following principle 2, what strands of research exist in _Children of the Soil_ that are able to be perceived?
-There are at least five potential areas: 1) use of graphic novel tropes in unconventional theme; 2) representations of the other-than-human[@abram-1996-spell] in art practices, and the difficult role of the body in such representations; 3) experimental forms of screendance; 4) the field of ecology-minded somatics or eco-somatics;[See for example @fortin-2017-looking; @nuding-2021-approaching]; 5) explorations of temporality (and perhaps form) in experimental film.
+There are at least five potential areas: 1) use of graphic novel tropes in an unconventional theme; 2) representations of the other-than-human[@abram-1996-spell] in art practices, and the difficult role of the body in such representations; 3) experimental forms of screendance; 4) the field of ecology-minded somatics or eco-somatics;[See for example @fortin-2017-looking; @nuding-2021-approaching]; 5) explorations of temporality (and perhaps form) in experimental film.

 There are already problems here.
 For instance, the film is only nominally screendance (3) and yet its value to that community of practice might be in participating in ongoing conversations about the role of the body on screen.
 I could also concatenate representations of the other-than-human in art practices (2) with both experimental screendance (3) and/or eco-somatics (4).
 Of the five, screendance (3) is the community of practice I most strongly identify with (and am perhaps best known), yet I might be guilty of drawing very tenuous lines between the research practices visible in _Children of the Soil_ and that field.
 Another option would be to try and speak to each of these areas in a framing document.
 This would depend on how much space I have to write, but there might also then be danger in breaking principle 1 and end up neutering the unfinished thinking of the artwork itself.

-There are other options not listed.
-For instance, my colleague Rosemary Lee responded strongly to the use of humour in a work _about_ death and the body.[@lee-2023-ref] Could I examine other practices working with subtle (or obvious) forms of humour?[^review] This is not a field I am at all familiar with (likewise practices to go with using tropes of graphic novels (1)) so would require a large investment and time to get at least partly up to speed on that body of artistic work (let alone the scholarly work surrounding it).
+There are other options.
+For instance, my colleague Rosemary Lee responded strongly to the use of humour in a work _about_ death and the body.[@lee-2023-ref] Could I examine other practices working with subtle (or obvious) forms of humour?[^review] This is not a field I am at all familiar with (likewise practices to do with using tropes of graphic novels (1)) so would require a large investment of time to get at least partly up to speed on that body of artistic work (let alone the scholarly work surrounding it).

 Principle 3 starts to become useful here if I think of the community of practice to which this artwork might be most useful when it is framed post hoc as research.
-In this respect I am foregrounding the idea of research _serving_ a community -- a point to which I will return below.
+Here, I would be foregrounding the idea of research _serving_ a community -- a point to which I will return below.
 But I sense a very curious moment as I write here now (12:04, 13 January 2023).
 I am recognising that my longest artistic practice -- that of being a choreographer -- is hanging over this hypothetical framing process.
 My 30+ years as a choreographer cannot not infect the work I make.
 I could therefore frame the researchful aspects of the artwork very broadly as _expanded choreographic thinking across disciplines_ and that certainly would open the artwork up to a broad and lively community or communities of practice.
 Although that too might run the risk of breaking principle 1.

 There's a tricky decision to be made here.
-But it is important that whatever the decision will involve my doing the difficult work of seeking other artistic work with which _Children of the Soil_ can be in researchful dialogue with.
+But it is important that whatever the decision it will involve my doing the difficult work of seeking other artistic work with which _Children of the Soil_ can be in researchful dialogue with.
 It would certainly be easier to find written scholarly work to start a monologue with.
-That work is just _there_ waiting for me in Research Rabbit or Google Scholar, or even an explicitly AI system like Elicit.
+That work is just _there_ waiting for me in Research Rabbit or Google Scholar, or even in an explicitly AI system like Elicit.
 The risk here though is that I end up breaking all three principles by creating a scholarly bubble for the artwork.

 ## Research bubbles: what I write about when I write about my research